hawkinsw/CPPTimes/writing-functions.md

 Like you can declare/define variables in the bodies of loops and conditional statements in C++, you can also declare/define variables in the bodies of functions!
 The simple rule that we used to determine when a scope start/stops is applicable to functions -- anywhere there is a `{`, a scope starts; anywhere there is a `}`, a scope ends.
 Because function bodies are enclosed in `{}`, the body of a function is its own scope.

-Remember the term that we used to describe variables that are declared/defined in the same scope where they are used?
+Remember the term that we used to describe variables that we use in the same scope where they are declared/defined?
 That's right, _local_ variables.
 Functions have local variables.

 Every time that execution of a program "enters" a scope, space in memory for local variables is created (allocated).
-Every time that execution of a program "exits" a scope, space in memory for local variables is destroyed.
+Every time that execution of a program "exits" a scope, space in memory for the variables local to that scope are destroyed.
 For this reason, the value of a local variable is reset every time the function executes.
 This is very important:

 ```C++
 void increment() {